Joseph Devlin

 Joseph Devlin (13 February 1871 – 18 January 1934) was an Irish journalist and influential nationalist politician.
-He was a Member of Parliament (MP) for the Irish Parliamentary Party in the House of Commons of the United Kingdom (1902-1922 and 1929-1934).
+He was a Member of Parliament (MP) for the Irish Parliamentary Party in the House of Commons of the United Kingdom (1902–1922 and 1929–1934).
 Later Devlin was an MP and leader of the Nationalist Party in the Parliament of Northern Ireland.
 He was referred to as "the duodecimo Demosthenes" by the Irish politician Tim Healy which Devlin took as a compliment.

 Early years

-Born at 10 Hamill Street in the Lower Falls area of Belfast, he was the fifth child of Charles Devlin (c.1839-1906), who was a self-employed 'jarvey', and his wife Elizabeth King (c.1841-1902), who sold groceries from their home; both were Catholics.
+Born at 10 Hamill Street in the Lower Falls area of Belfast, he was the fifth child of Charles Devlin (c.1839–1906), who was a self-employed 'jarvey', and his wife Elizabeth King (c.1841–1902), who sold groceries from their home; both were Catholics.
 Until he was twelve, he attended the nearby St. Mary's Christian Brothers' School in Divis Street, where he was educated in a more 'national' view of Irish history and culture than offered by the diocesan schools or the state system.

 While working briefly as a clerk and in a pub, he showed an early gift for public speaking when he became chairman of a debating society founded in 1886 to commemorate the first Irish nationalist election victory in West Belfast.
-From 1891–1893 he was a journalist on the Irish News, then on the Freeman's Journal.
+From 1891 to 1893 he was a journalist on the Irish News, then on the Freeman's Journal.
 He became associated with the Ancient Order of Hibernians (AOH), which he helped to establish in the 1890s.
 He became a lifelong opponent of its loyalist counterpart, the Orange Order.
 Devlin then worked at Samuel Young MP's brewery company, for which he was assistant manager of Kelly's Cellars, a Belfast pub, until 1902.